tonethar/IGME-230-GDD-Spring-2018/weekly/Week-08-notes.md

 - Don't forget to study for the exam - here are some things to focus on: [midterm-review.md](../notes/midterm-review.md)

 ## III.
 Readings and Homework Assignment
 As always, keep an eye on the myCourses dropboxes, both the descriptions and due dates.
-These will help you keep track of what is due/when, and what you should be working on.
+These will help you keep track of what is due/when, and what you should be working on. **Note: ALL of the the dropboxes for the rest of the semester have been posted to mycourses, so take a look at them so you can plan & work ahead where necessary.**

 ## IV.
 Project 2
 Also remember that the proposal for Project 2 is due at the start of week 9.
 For the proposal, submit a PDF containing the following: